gumaerc-testorg/11.948-spring-2005/content/resources/lect5.md

   the 1950s the World Bank planned Iraq's economy to be based on agricultural production, but what Iraq needs is a vision that first meets basic needs and then surpasses this initial provision.
-file: /media/https%3A/open-learning-course-data-rc.s3.amazonaws.com/11-948-the-politics-of-reconstructing-iraq-spring-2005/15aa4a6bdc3712bfc2385be526aa1f14_lect5.pdf
+file: /media/courses/11-948-the-politics-of-reconstructing-iraq-spring-2005/15aa4a6bdc3712bfc2385be526aa1f14_lect5.pdf
 file_type: application/pdf
+learning_resource_types:
+- Lecture Notes
+ocw_type: OCWFile
+parent_title: Lecture Notes
+parent_type: CourseSection
 resourcetype: Document
-title: "\tSocial and Political Background for Reconstruction: Politics and Society\
-  \ in Iraq in the 20-21st Century"
+title: ' Social and Political Background for Reconstruction: Politics and Society in Iraq in the 20-21st Century'
 uid: 15aa4a6b-dc37-12bf-c238-5be526aa1f14
 ---